gabotechs/dep-tree/README.md

 It works with files, meaning that each file is a node in the dependency tree:

-- It starts from an entrypoint, which is usually the main executable file in a program or the file that exposes the contents of a library (like `package/main.py`, `src/index.ts`, `src/lib.rs`...).
+- It starts from one or more entrypoints, which are usually the main executable files in a program or the files that expose the contents of a library (like `package/main.py`, `src/index.ts`, `src/lib.rs`...).
 - It makes a parent node out of the root file, and one child node for each imported file.

 > [!NOTE]